 The Oops Email: What to do

-Admit your mistake.
 Be up front with your customers about the typo or programming error, apologize, and quickly give them the correct information.
 Even better – call yourself out on it!
-We love how our client, Dodie Jacobi, handled a missing first name variable in one of her emails:

 And, even smarter, they included the correct day again in the pre-header text, so you didn’t even have to open the email to know that the event was actually on Sunday!
 How was the engagement on the Oops email?
 They won a 3% higher Unique View rate, and a 4% higher Total View rate.